-Account while the Debt Service Fund consists of the Debt Service Account, the Capital Reserve Account, the Rebate Account, and the cost of issuance account for refunding issues.
+Account while the Debt Service Fund consists of the Debt Service Accounts, the Capital Reserve Accounts, the Rebate Accounts, and the Cost of Issuance Accounts for refunding issues.
 The General Fund is used to account for all financial transactions of the Corporation except for debt service related transactions which are accounted for in the Debt Service Fund.
 The Rebate Account within the Debt Service Fund will be used to remit arbitrage earnings to the United States Department of the Treasury, when necessary, in accordance with the Internal Revenue Code.